Blood diamond: Canadian policy

-During the 1990s, diamond-rich areas were discovered in Northern Canada.
-Canada is one of the key players in the diamond industry.
-Partnership Africa Canada was created in 1986 to help with the crisis in Africa.
-This organization is also part of the Diamond Development Initiative.
-The Diamond Development Initiative helps improve and regulate the legal diamond industry.
+During the 1990s, diamond-rich areas were discovered in northern Canada, and Canada became an important participant in the diamond industry.
+Partnership Africa Canada was created in 1986 to support development initiatives in Africa.
+It was also involved in the Diamond Development Initiative, which sought to improve conditions for artisanal diamond miners and build on the Kimberley Process.

-The KPCS was initiated in May 2000 by South Africa with Canada, a major supporter of instituting the scheme.
-Canada has now passed several laws that help stop the trade of conflict diamonds.
-The laws deal with the export and import of rough diamonds, and also with how they are transferred.
-In December 2002, the Export and Import of Rough Diamonds Act was passed by the Canadian government.
-This law acts as a system that helps control the importing, exporting and transporting of rough diamonds through Canada.
-The Export and Import of Rough Diamonds Act also states that the Kimberley Process is the minimum requirement of certifying rough diamonds and a certificate is also required for all shipments of diamonds.
-This certificate is called the Canadian Certificate, which gives permission for an officer to seize any shipment of diamonds that does not meet the requirements of the Export and Import of Rough Diamonds Act.
+The KPCS was initiated in May 2000 by South Africa, with Canada as a major supporter of the scheme.
+Canada later passed several laws intended to help stop the trade in conflict diamonds.
+The laws address the import, export, and transit of rough diamonds.
+In December 2002, the Export and Import of Rough Diamonds Act was passed by the Canadian government, which established controls on the import, export and transport of rough diamonds through Canada.
+The Act makes the Kimberley Process the minimum requirement for certifying rough diamonds, and requires a certificate for all shipments.
+This certificate, known as the Canadian Certificate, allows officials to seize shipments that do not meet the requirements of the Act.

-The Government of the Northwest Territories of Canada (GNWT) also has a unique certification program.
-They offer a government certificate on all diamonds that are mined, cut, and polished in the Northwest Territories.
-Canadian diamonds are tracked from the mine, through the refining process, to the retail jeweler with a unique diamond identification number (DIN) laser inscribed on the diamond's girdle.
-To obtain this certificate, one must cut and polish the diamond in the NWT.
+The Government of the Northwest Territories also has a certification program for diamonds mined, cut, and polished in the Northwest Territories.
+Canadian diamonds are tracked from the mine through the refining process to the retail jeweler with a unique diamond identification number (DIN) laser-inscribed on the diamond's girdle.
+To obtain this certificate, the diamond must be cut and polished in the Northwest Territories.

 Technology response

-Technical services have emerged that may act as a solution for tracking diamond movement across borders.
-A service was launched in July 2016 that allows managers to build systems using a blockchain database for tracking high-value or highly regulated items through a supply chain.
-Everledger is one using such a system to "record the movement of diamonds from mines to jewelry stores" and is one of the inaugural clients of a new blockchain-based tracking service from IBM.
+Technical services have emerged that may help track diamond movement across borders.
+In July 2016, IBM launched a blockchain-based service for tracking high-value or highly regulated items through a supply chain.
+Everledger used the system to record the movement of diamonds from mines to jewelry stores.

-In addition, the rise of lab-grown diamonds presents an alternative to mined diamonds.
-Lab-grown diamonds are chemically and physically identical to mined diamonds but without the ethical and environmental downsides of traditional mining.
+In addition, the rise of lab-grown diamonds has presented an alternative to mined diamonds.
+Lab-grown diamonds are chemically and physically identical to mined diamonds, but are marketed as avoiding some of the ethical and environmental concerns associated with traditional mining.